ctgallagher4/multiTanks/README.md

 # Multiplayer Tank Game

-These are the basics that you need for a ultiplayer tank game.
+These are the basics that you need for a multiplayer tank game.

 ## To play with friends across networks:
 - pip install -r requirements.txt